 Can you imagine…

 Having multiple sclerosis means that one morning you may not be able to walk when you wake up, you may suddenly have impaired vision or your memory will fail you for no apparent reason.
 Even pain which could flatten a horse!
 Well, that was me.
 In the last flare up, all of my right side would not work for me.
+Now having another...into my second month off work.
+Not as bad as the last one but a challenge none the less.
 How far down will this disease bring me?!?

 The symptoms of MS are many and vary for everyone.
 Mine affected mostly my magic legs, I call them.
 My husband would say my memory! hehehe Got through my fourth flare up and it's been fun to say the least.
 MS may get on my nerves hahaha but it won't define me.
 I am stronger than this disease.
 My armour is my humour, my smile, my husband and family.
 With these, I can get through each day 1 minute, 1 hour 1 day.
 For this I am truly thankful.

 Hate the MS hug, but love other hugs any time, especially from my hubby, David, and my kids, Tyler and Jacqueline, family and friends.

 A shadow may trip me up and stress may try to keep me down; I may have MS but MS doesn't have me!

 It’s estimated that approximately 55,000-75,000 men and women in Canada have the disease, and every day about three more people are diagnosed.
 There are many in the Corner Brook and surrounding areas and Multiple Sclerosis is known as "Canada's Disease!"

 My wish…a future without MS. I would not wish this on anyone.